 Term 2 begin with the 'Digital Cultures' theme, focusing on building resources so that our students can navigate the challenges that they face, and have a positive impact on the digital cultures that they are part of.
-Students will explore their relationship with technology, foster healthy habits, engage in a curated 'YeS Project', unpack the impact of social media, participate in cyber security workshops, and get 'hands on' in an online world where they will need to collaborate to be successful, among other learning opportunities.
+Students will explore their relationship with technology, foster healthy habits, predict the outcomes of online decisions, analyse real-world digital dilemmas, unpack the impact of social media, participate in cyber security workshops, and get 'hands on' in an online world where they will need to collaborate to be successful, among other learning opportunities.